Intake Paused until April 1, 2021

 Investment and Financing

 The Quebec Investor program permits applicants to finance the bulk of their investment through designated securities brokerage firms and investment banks.
-Typically the financing schemes require a down payment of approximately $220,000.
-The bank loans the applicant the balance of $580,000.
-The applicant deposits the sum of $800,000 with Investissement Québec.
-The down payment is not refunded at the end of the five year period.
+Typically, the financing schemes require a down payment before the bank loans the balance up to $1.2 million.
+The applicant then deposits the sum with Investissement Québec.
+The down payment is not refunded at the end of the five-year period.
 The bank takes fees and interest from the down payment, the immigration agent takes their commissions from the down payment.
 The net cost to the investor is the down payment.